 WIFI IN BOQUETE

-Fear not fellow digital nomads.
+Fear, not fellow digital nomads.
 Boquete is awesome for WiFi.
-Not only are there awesome things to do in Boquete but you can stay online easily too.
-Like I said, at Mamallena Hostel, the WiFi was perfect I was daily blogging.
+Not only are their awesome things to do in Boquete but you can stay online easily too.
+As I said, at Mamallena Hostel, the WiFi was perfect I was daily blogging.
 I didn’t try other places around town but normally if one hostel is good they are all okay as it usually depends on the overall region.
 If you want, you can also get a sim card.
 I bought one later on in my trip in Santa Fe, where there was no wifi at my hostel for the most part.
-For 7 days of unlimited LTE data, it cost $5 and it worked pretty damn good.
+For 7 days of unlimited LTE data, it cost $5 and it worked pretty damn well.
 I assume Boquete, which had good WiFi would be similar.

 HAVE YOU CHECKED OUT MY OTHER PANAMA GUIDES